 Mass retailers that sell jewelry are always getting caught red-handed selling items manufactured with materials that are suspect.
 The result?
 Toxic jewelry.

+Please take a look at today's article.
+It’s no fun to read, and it was no fun to write.
 But reading this may save the life of someone you care about (or his/her brain, kidneys, bones, or reproductive function)